Traci37/World-cup-database/README.md

 3. Querying

    Implement SQL queries to extract useful statistics from the database, such as:
-   * Total number of goals in all games from winning teams
+   * Total number of goals in all games from winning teams.
-   * Average number of goals in all games from winning team
+   * Average number of goals in all games from winning team.
    * Number of games where the winning team scored more than two goals.
    * Most goals scored in a single game by one team.